-What to Expect in the Second Quarter – Introduction
+What traders Expect in Second Quarter of 2018

 With the first quarter gone, all investors are now looking forward to the second quarter.
 Sadly, it started on the wrong footing with the stocks in the United States falling by more than 2%.
 However, this could be a good sign if we compare it with what happened in the first quarter, when stocks started by going up.
 Here is what we can expect from the coming quarter.